 Yes.
 The Program is open to males and females.

 Can the Cadets receive letters and emails?

 Yes.
-We highly encourage letter/email writing for your cadet.
+We highly encourage letter/email writing for your Cadet.
 It provides them motivation and helps with homesickness.
-Mail is delivered daily expect on Sundays and holidays.
+Mail is delivered daily except on Sundays and holidays.
 Emails are distributed nightly.
 Please see our page “Cadet Contact Information” for detailed instructions.